 Working in a Gym

 Most people associate personal trainers with gyms.
 To be fair, this isn’t wrong.
 After all, 58% of personal trainers work for gyms and fitness clubs.
 But there are many facets of working for the gym.
-Take a look at some of the options below:

 #1 – Training and Coaching Individual Gym Members